Vultures 2: Tracks 1–9

+Tracks 10–16

 A bouncy track with a Jersey club beat, "Bomb" consists of bilingual rapping from Kanye's daughters North and Chicago West, the former of whom repeats greetings in Japanese.
 "River" prominently samples Leon Bridges' 2015 track of the same name and its first verse is performed by rapper Young Thug, who harmonizes at the start.
-The song is themed around the freedom of Young Thug and mobster Larry Hoover, marking a rare reference to the criminal justice system from Kanye West on Vultures 2.
+The song is themed around the freedom of Young Thug and mobster Larry Hoover, marking a rare reference to the criminal justice system from West on the album.
 "Forever" contains elements of dance music, seeing West and Ty Dolla Sign focus on their desire for love.
 "Husband" features West depicting Kardashian as having needed their relationship to maintain her finances, expressing self-pity.
 West continues this subject matter into "Lifestyle", ridiculing women who envision a luxury lifestyle outside of their reach.
 The song features a verse from fellow rapper Lil Wayne about women's Brazilian butt lift, as well as a reference to West's rival Taylor Swift.
 "Sky City" is driven by lightly strummed electric guitar and changes the song structure from its original leak, while Ty Dolla Sign harmonizes the chorus of the Five Stairsteps' single "O-o-h Child" (1970).
-West raps incoherently on the song as he compares his brand YZY to liberation from "picking cotton", followed by associate and fellow rapper Cyhi the Prynce envisioning making visits to his ancestors.
+West raps incoherently on the song as he compares his brand Yeezy to liberation from "picking cotton", followed by associate and fellow rapper Cyhi the Prynce envisioning making visits to his ancestors.
 The closing track, "My Soul", sees West call out Adidas and address incarceration in the United States.
 Ty Dolla Sign delivers an emotional prayer to his brother Big TC, who harmonizes about the freedom of maintaining his Muslim faith in spite of imprisonment.